dtudk/pythonsupport-page/docs/install/python.rst

 .. note::

-   If you are using a different operating system than the ones listed above, please send an :mailto:`email <pythonsupport@dtu.dk>` to us, and we will try to help you.
+   If you are using a different operating system than the ones listed above, please send an :mailto:`email <pythonsupport@dtu.dk|Unsupported operating system: >` to us, and we will try to help you.

 .. toctree::